 - Give the Source a nickname and follow the setup steps to “Add Source”.
-The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name.
-The schema name is the namespace you’ll be querying against in your warehouse.
+The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name which you query against in your warehouse.
 The nickname can be anything, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (Eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).

 - Sign in to your Delighted account and visit the Segment destination to connect.